kirakira-dev/NintendoClientsWiki/LAN-Protocol.md

 ## (6) Session Message
 This message is encapsulated in a [Pia message](Pia-Protocol) and is encrypted with the session key.
 The goal of this message is to transmit a [LanSessionInfo](#lansessioninfo) structure.
 Depending on the size of the [LanSessionInfo](#lansessioninfo), this message may be split into multiple fragments.
 Each fragment contains up to 800 bytes of data.

+Whenever the session is updated, a session message is sent through UDP broadcast port 49152 - 49155.
+A session message is also sent to a specific station when the station requests an update with a [session request](#5-session-request).

 *Up to 5.44:*

 | Offset | Size | Description |